barbzyqueen/html-css-course/README.md

     - I commited the changes using the command git add -m "Added  index.html file in master branch"
     - In the git bash terminal, I created a new branch and switched to it by using the command: git checkout -b feature-update
     - In my the feature-update branch I modified a line of code.
 I changed the contents of the h2 tag in line 9
+    - I added the changes and committed them
+    - Then I switched back to the master branch using the command: git checkout -

+7. Resolving Conflicts:
+    - I modified the code on line 9 again in the index.html file of the master branch
     - I added and committed the changes
-    - I switched back to the master branch using the command: git checkout -
+    - Then I merged the feature-update branch into the master branch using the command: git merge feature-update
-    - I modified the code on line 9 again in the index.html file of the master branch

-7. Resolving Conflicts:
-    - I added and committed the changes using the command git: merge feature-update
     - This created a conflict and gave me the following error:
         Auto-merging index.html
         CONFLICT (content): Merge conflict in index.html